 NCK’s spring conference 2018 shed light on the meaning of place-bound heritage for individual self-understanding and for social cohesion.
-We will touch on questions about how cultural heritage can be used in order to shape understanding and inclusion through place(s), but also about how the absence of representation can be excluding and marginalizing.
+We touched on questions about how cultural heritage can be used in order to shape understanding and inclusion through place(s), but also about how the absence of representation can be excluding and marginalizing.
 A short version of the programme.

 2017: Difficult dialogues